Why Amish Men Don’t Grow Mustaches

 When Do Amish Men Grow Beards?

-Notice how we keep saying almost every man since men need to pass a specific threshold before growing a beard.
-More specifically, An Amish man starts to grow his beard after his marriage.
+Notice how we keep saying “almost every man,” since men need to pass a specific threshold before growing a beard.
+More specifically, an Amish man starts to grow his beard after his marriage.
 Until then, he must shave his beard and keep a clean face.

-A little fun fact: Amish women also follow a rule.
+A little fun fact: Amish women also follow a similar rule.
 In some Amish communities, women wear white-colored kapps if they have a husband and black-colored kapps if they have yet to marry.

 What If an Amish Man Can’t Grow a Beard?

-It also does not stop him from getting married or following his other responsibilities.
+It also does not stop him from getting married or fulfilling his other responsibilities.
 Marriage for men is not about growing a beard but rather about not shaving after getting married.
 So even if an Amish man cannot grow out a proper beard, that is not necessarily an issue.

 No Mustache

-Full beard
+Full Beard

 Length

-How to Grow and Maintain Amish Beard?
+How to Grow and Maintain an Amish Beard

-1. Stay Mustache-free
+1. Stay Mustache-Free

 2. Let Your Beard Grow